NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 TODO
 tldr:
-for example testing roll to another key.
+for example testing key rollover.

+* For ease of implementation and DoS prevention validators SHOULD pick a DS and DNSKEY pair they understand from both the dry-run and real pool of available DSes.
+* If dry-run DSes are present, the validator MUST first consider those.
-* If real DS is picked by validator, carry on. (should the dry-run DS always be picked?)
+* If real DS is picked by validator, carry on.
 * If dry-run DS is picked,
     * If everything OK, secure.
-    * If something not OK, should report and go back to real DS.
+    * If something not OK, should report and fallback to real DS.
 No insecure answers for this one.
 It guarantees that the DNSSEC of the zone is not altered.
-    * if going back to real DS, the real DS is now cached and no EDER reports for the same dry-run DS should be generated.
+    * If going back to real DS, the real DS is now cached and no EDER reports for the same dry-run DS should be generated.

 ## wet-run clients {#wet-run-clients}